-Founded by SLU faculty member Dr. Norm White, Shut It Down is one such model.
-The two-year-old program is helping counteract the school-to-prison pipeline that has long destabilized African American families and neighborhoods in St. Louis — and our society.
+Shut It Down is one such model.
+Founded by the late Norm White, Ph.D., the three-year-old program is helping counteract the school-to-prison pipeline that has long destabilized African American families and neighborhoods in St. Louis — and our society.

-Dr. White’s Shut It Down team is working with teachers in seven St. Louis public schools to better serve children, so affected by the trauma of poverty that their classroom behavior deters their ability to learn.
+Despite the heartbreaking loss of Dr. White in December 2017, the Shut It Down team continues to work with teachers in seven St. Louis public schools to better serve children, so affected by the trauma of poverty that their classroom behavior deters their ability to learn.
 The schools include the Lyon Academy at Blow, the Mullanphy-Botanical Garden Investigative Learning Center, and the Adams, Ashland, Farragut, Herzog and Monroe elementary schools.

 Suspension is not the solution.
 Teachers are using new skills that help their students better manage stress and other emotions, and return to reading, writing and math.

 SLU’s partnership in St. Louis City neighborhoods and St. Louis County communities is active and long standing.
-It includes more than 300 programs working alongside local teachers, nurses, doctors, business people, clergy and activists.
+It includes more than 300 programs in which our students, staff and faculty are working alongside local teachers, nurses, doctors, business people, clergy and activists.
 Programs such as SLU Legal Clinics, Casa de Salud, and the Girls Academy for Leadership and Engineering have positively affected the lives of our disadvantaged neighbors.

 At SLU, we recognize that public art enhances the quality of life across the city, in our neighborhoods and on our three St. Louis campuses.
 A Public Art Committee will be named soon to begin seeking proposals for distinctive installations by local artists on the public spaces of the local SLU campuses.
 Installations will range from six weeks to two years in time.